 Received opinions about other nationalities are the source of innumerable clichés and national stereotypes and it can create real barriers to communication.
 In Western Europe alone it is easy to assume that British reserve is coldness, French self-interest is selfishness and German directness and clarity is arrogance.
 Of course, some people are like that but it’s personal – some people, not everyone in the society.

-I imagine you may have travelled to France on more than one occasion – but did your experience of French people always confirm the stereotype you believed?
+Did your experience of French people always confirm the stereotype you believed?
 I doubt it – and no doubt the same is true of other countries you may have travelled to; I know my own preconceptions have been challenged and indeed altered on many occasions.

 Direct and Indirect communicators